 parallel.core

 (optional, integer) The number of core for parallel computation of pairwise Fst.
+See also the advance mode section below.
 Default: parallel.core = parallel::detectCores() - 1.

 verbose